fpalm1991/vue-component-slider/README.md

 # Vue Slider Component

-Basic slider that "slides" through images when it has to an element further than one slide from the current position.
+A simple image slider that transitions through all intermediate images when switching to a slide further away.